Kapil-2004/BridgeLabz-Training/README.md

 SimpleInterestCalculator (SimpleInterestCalculator.java) – Calculates simple interest from principal, rate, and time.

 Welcome (Welcome.java) – Prints a welcome message to verify the environment setup.

+---

+🚀 Day 3 – C# Practice (18 Dec)

+On 18 Dec (Day 3), I successfully re-implemented all the tasks from Day 1 and Day 2 using C#.
+This helped me strengthen my understanding of syntax differences, logic translation, and problem-solving across languages.

+🔁 Work Completed

+✅ Converted all Day 1 LeetCode-style problems from Java logic into C#

+✅ Converted all Day 2 basic programming problems into C#

+✅ Ensured the same logic and output behavior while adapting to C# conventions

+✅ Practiced:

+Input/output handling in C#

+Basic arithmetic operations

+Conditional logic

+Collections (List, Set, Dictionary)

+Clean and readable code structure

+📌 Outcome

+This day focused on language adaptability, allowing me to:

+Reinforce core programming concepts

+Gain hands-on experience with C# fundamentals

+Build confidence in switching between Java and C#